lkwilson/Conways-Game-Of-Life-AI/README.md

-# cs440 - Introduction to Artificial Intelligence
+# CS 440 - Introduction to Artificial Intelligence

 In this repo are all the assignments I've worked on over the semester for CS 440.